azukiapp/azk/CONTRIBUTING.md

 ## Pull Requests

-First of all, install azk from source code:
+First of all, grab `azk` from source and build its binary:

 ```bash
 $ git clone https://github.com/azukiapp/azk.git